department-of-veterans-affairs/va.gov-team/products/education-careers/application/vettec-0994/design/0994-content.md

 { if yes, display conditional question }

-Enter the date you expect to be released from active duty.
-Estimates are ok.  (*Required ) { date picker component: https://design.va.gov/storybook/?path=/docs/components-date--default }
+Enter the date you expect to be released from active duty. (*Required ) { date picker component: https://design.va.gov/storybook/?path=/docs/components-date--default }
  * Month
  * Day